Vegas returns from virus-related break, dominates Kings 5-2 - WHIZ News

 LAS VEGAS (AP) — Nic Hague and William Karlsson each had a goal and two assists as the Vegas Golden Knights returned to action after being sidelined due to COVID protocols and beat the Los Angeles Kings 5-2 Friday night.

 Vegas was playing for the first time since Jan.
 26 after being shut down due to the NHL’s virus protocols.
-The Golden Knights showed no signs of rust for a team that hadn’t played and practiced just twice.
+The Golden Knights, who took a 5-0 lead in the game, showed no signs of rust for a team that hadn’t played and practiced just twice.

 Hague opened the scoring 50 seconds in with the game’s first shot.
 Mark Stone and Jonathan Marchessault followed with goals 62 seconds apart later in the period.

+“I felt we had great energy this morning,” said Vegas coach Peter DeBoer, who returned from quarantine at Friday’s morning skate.
+“Reports from coaches were the guys were really dialed in and really working hard.
+You’re always surprised you’re up 5-0 in this league — that’s a rarity — but I wasn’t surprised with our energy to start.”

 Cody Glass also scored for Vegas, while Marc-Andre Fleury improved to 4-0-0 after making 27 saves.
-Fleury has allowed just five goals in his first four starts of the season.
+Fleury, who has allowed just five goals in his first four starts of the season, ranks second in the league with a 1.25 goals-against average and third with his .944 save percentage.

+Hague’s three points were a single-game career-high, while Karlsson registered his 100th and 101st assists as a Golden Knight.

+“Good defense leads to offense, and if we’re able to break pucks out quickly and generate odd-man rushes and then for our D, we always talk about getting up in the play,” Hague said.
+“That’s how I scored tonight, just tried to go up and be in that second layer and the puck finds me there.”

 Vegas’ efficiency was off the charts in the first 20 minutes, as it scored three goals on four high-danger chances, nine shots on goal, and 11 scoring chances.